 Chief Officials/Members of UGC India

-UGC Chairman – The present UGC Chairman name is Prof. Dhirendra Pal Singh (D. P. Singh).
-He owns 34 years of experience in educational planning & administration, institution building, teaching & training, research & development, international cooperation etc.
+UGC Chairman - The present UGC Chairman's name is Prof. Dhirendra Pal Singh (D. P. Singh).
+He owns 34 years of experience in educational planning & administration, institution building, teaching & training, research & development, international cooperation, etc.

 Prior to becoming the UGC Chairman, Prof D.P Singh has also been a member of various committees to improve the depiction of the higher education system of India.

-He also possesses awards like Environment Leadership Award, Environmentalist of the Decade (Poorvanchal) Award, Bharat Jyoti Award, U.P.
-Ratan Award, Agra University GauravShri Award, Raja Balwant Singh ShikshaSamman, Nation Builder Award etc.
+He also possesses awards like the Environment Leadership Award, Environmentalist of the Decade (Poorvanchal) Award, Bharat Jyoti Award, U.P.
+Ratan Award, Agra University GauravShri Award, Raja Balwant Singh ShikshaSamman, Nation Builder Award, etc.

-UGC Secretary - Prof. Rajnish Jain is currently serving as the Secretary & CVO (Chief Visionary Officer) of University Grants Commission.
-He has 30 years of professional experience in teaching, research, administration, institution building and corporate training.
+UGC Secretary - Shri Amit Khare is currently serving as the Secretary Department of Higher Education, Ministry of Human Resource Development.
+He has many years of professional experience in teaching, research, administration, institution building, and corporate training.

-Explore the complete organizational chart of University Grants Commission here – UGC Organizational Structure.
+Explore the complete organizational chart of the University Grants Commission here - UGC Organizational Structure.

 UGC Scholarships & Awards - Complete List of UGC Fellowships